 Place the onions and potatoes in a mixing bowl and add the spices.
 Stir with your hands until the spices are well distributed and the potato and onion are well coated (image 3).

-Add 2 heaped tablespoons of flour (about 60g or 2 onces) and mix that through as well.
+Add 2 heaped tablespoons of flour (about 60g or 2 ounces) and mix that through as well.

 Fry the potato and onion bhaji

-Heat 1/2 to 3/4 cup of oil in a wok or large frying pan.
-The amout of oil you will need depends on the size of your pan.
-My wok has a narrow base, so 1/2 cup is ample.
-You need approximately 1/2″ of oil in the pan.
+Heat ½ to ¾ cup of oil in a wok or large frying pan.
+The amount of oil you will need depends on the size of your pan.
+My wok has a narrow base, so ½ cup is ample.
+You need approximately ½" of oil in the pan.

 Drop a small piece of potato into the oil, and if it sizzles and rises to the top then the oil is hot enough.
 Don’t let the oil get too hot or the bhajis will burn on the outside before the inside has had a chance to cook.

 Now take a tablespoon and carefully drop spoonfuls of the potato/onion mixture into the hot oil.
-Don’t overcrowd the pan, you should leave enough room so that you can easily turn the bhajis as they cook.
-Also, don’t compress the potato and onion together.
-The mixture should be quite loosely packed when you put it into the oil (see image 2 above).
-You want to get lots of lovely crispy bits sticking out around the edges of the bjahi.
+Don't overcrowd the pan, you should leave enough room to easily turn the bhajis as they cook.
+Also, don't compress the potato and onion together.
+The mixture should be loosely packed when you put it into the oil (see image 2 above).
+You want lots of lovely crispy bits sticking out around the edges of the bhabhi.

 If you take a look at image 3 above, you will notice that the oil seems to be ‘boiling’.
 This is actually the moisture content of the potatoes and onions that is boiling away, not the oil itself that is boiling.

 Once the bhajis are nicely browned on the bottom, turn them over with a spatula and allow them to brown on the other side.
-Once they are golden brown all over, remove from the oil and place on kitchen towel to drain (image 4).
+Once they have turned golden brown all over remove them from the oil and place them on a kitchen towel to drain (image 4).

-Top tip – it you are not watching your weight 🙂 leave any leftovers on a plate covered with a clean towel and eat them for breakfast the next day.
-The outside will have turned soft and chewy, but you will still get the deliciously spicy flavours that to my mind intensify with standing!
+Top tip - if you are not watching your weight 🙂 leave any leftovers on a plate covered with a clean towel and eat them for breakfast the next day.
+The outside will have turned soft and chewy, but you will still get the deliciously spicy flavours that to my mind intensify on standing!

 Can I make potato and onion bhajis in advance?

-Yes, you can make potato and oion bhajis in advance.
-Just mix up all the ingredients, and then leave in a covered container in the refrigerator for a day, before frying.
+Yes, you can make potato and onion bhajis in advance.
+Mix up all the ingredients, and leave in a covered container in the refrigerator for a day, before frying.

 If you plan on serving these hot as a starter, you should fry them just before serving, and serve immediately.